Developing Esoft towards becoming a tech company

-- DTU — Denmark Technical University (Digital Media Engineering)
+- DTU — Technical University of Denmark (Digital Media Engineering)

-- SDU — Southern Denmark University (Computer Science, Software Engineering)
+- SDU — University of Southern Denmark (Computer Science, Software Engineering)

 - Athens University of Economics and Business

-Besides this, I use Stack Overflow, Hello Talent, LinkedIn talents, and LinkedIn Posts on relevant topics.
+In addition, I use Stack Overflow, Hello Talent, LinkedIn talents and LinkedIn Posts on relevant topics.
 I rarely use traditional recruiters.

-But that being said, one of the best ways to get employee leads are through existing employees, that recommend working at Esoft to their network.
-This warms my heart and tells me we are on the right path in creating an inspiring and fun workplace, where we not only have fun but also work with the newest technologies.
+But with that being said, one of the best ways to get employee leads are through existing employees that recommend working at Esoft to their network.
+This warms my heart and tells me we are on the right path in creating an inspiring and fun workplace where we not only have fun, but also work with the newest technologies.

-I meet Barnie at an event at SDU (University of Southern Denmark) and at that time he already stood out, compared to the other candidates I meet.
-Then I meet Barnie again at the Tinderbox Tech Talent event, and I got him recommended by a professor from Software Engineering at SDU.
-We soon started a dialogue and initially made an agreement on Barnie doing his Master here at Esoft, working with Machine Learning/Deep Neural networks.
+I met Barnie at an event at SDU (University of Southern Denmark) and at the time he already stood out compared to the other candidates I met.
+Then I met Barnie again at the Tinderbox Tech Talent event, and I got him recommended by a professor from the department of Software Engineering at SDU.
+We soon started a dialogue and initially made an agreement on Barnie doing his Master’s here at Esoft working with Machine Learning/Deep Neural networks.

 Esoft – a real tech “Swan”

 At Esoft, we have every possibility of turning ourselves into a real “tech swan”.
-We have a ton of data, that has been harvested for the past many years.
+We have a ton of data, that has been harvested for the past many years.- Michael Sloth, Group CIO

-Exactly that data will be the fueling part for our new future data driven Esoft, data driving in a software robotic sense, where we are to automate many of our manual processes by moving them into a service oriented IT platform.
-Utilizing a more scalable business, where we can grow our business both horizontally and vertically.
+Exactly that data will be the fueling part for our new future data driven Esoft.
+Data driven in a software robotic sense, where we automate many of our manual processes by moving them into a service oriented IT-platform.
+Utilizing a more scalable business where we can grow our business both horizontally and vertically.

-We have created significant results over the last few months, these are to be industrialized in Q2 in 2019, and further in Q3.
-In Q3 we are changing our approach by taking the development of our AI services to the next levet — exact details on that are kept between me and my team, more about that in a later blog post.
+We have created significant results over the last few months and these are being industrialized in Q2 in 2019 and further in Q3.
+In Q3, we are changing our approach by taking the development of our AI-services to the next level — exact details that are kept between me and my team.
+More about this in a later blog post.

-I still have not touched upon the cultural aspects in the transition process, that is an even bigger challenge and extremely important and interesting, where trust is the overall foundation for reducing social complexity (Niklas Luhmann) — that in a later post..
+I have still not mentioned the cultural aspects in the transition process, which is an even bigger challenge and extremely important and interesting, where “trust is the overall foundation for reducing social complexity” (Niklas Luhmann) — that in a later post..
 Stay tuned.

 Written by Michael Sloth, Group CIO